heisz/gescript/README.md

-# gescript
-Embedded ECMA-like scripting engine for Go
+# gescript - An Embedded ECMA-262 Scripting Engine for Go